syedur-rahman/ansible-role-vrf-command/README.md

 {% endfor %}
 ```

-This results in the following type of output per device.
+This results in the following type of output file per device.

 ```
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~